-Whoever knowingly and willfully executes, or attempts to execute, a scheme or artifice -

-$(1) \ \mbox{to} \ \mbox{defraud}$ any health-care benefit program; or in connection with the delivery of or payment for health-care benefits, items, or services, [shall be guilty of an offense against the United States].
+Whoever knowingly and willfully executes, or attempts to execute, a scheme or artifice - - in connection with the delivery of or payment for health-care benefits, items, or services, [shall be guilty of an offense against the United States].

-(2) to obtain, by means of false or fraudulent pretenses, representations, or promises, any of the money or property owned by, or under the custody or control of, any health-care benefit program,
+- (1) to defraud any health-care benefit program; or - (2) to obtain, by means of false or fraudulent pretenses, representations, or promises, any of the money or property owned by, or under the custody or control of, any health-care benefit program,

-Maximum Penalty: Ten (10) years imprisonment and applicable fine.
-(If the violation results in serious bodily injury or death, twenty (20) years or life imprisonment, respectively, and applicable fine.)
+Maximum Penalty: Ten (10) years' imprisonment and applicable fine.
+(If the violation results in serious bodily injury or death, twenty (20) years' or life imprisonment, respectively, and applicable fine.)

-The Eleventh Circuit has stated that: "To prove health-care fraud under 18 U.S.C. § 1347, the government must prove 'knowing and willful execution of or attempt to execute a scheme to defraud a health-care benefit program in connection with delivery of or payment for health-care."
+The Eleventh Circuit has stated that: "To prove health-care fraud under 18 U.S.C. §1347, the government must prove 'knowing and willful execution of or attempt to execute a scheme to defraud a health-care benefit program in connection with delivery of or payment for health-care."
 United States v.
 Marti, 294 F. App'x 439, 444 (11th Cir.
 2008) (quoting United States v.
 Mitchell, 165 F. App'x 821, 824 (11th Cir.
 2006).
 Thus, this instruction includes "willfully" to track the statute and circuit case law.
-The committee believes that the general definition of "willfully" in Basic Instruction 9.1A would usually apply to this crime.
+The Committee believes the general definition of "willfully" in Basic Instruction 9.1A would usually apply to this crime.